elanortang/nim-agda/Nim.lagda.md

 ---------------------------------------------------------------------------------------------------
 -- Game Structures

--- Our two players are A and B; Player A always goes first data Player : Set where
+-- Our two players are A and B data Player : Set where
   A B : Player